Robert Ozn: ĒBN-ŌZN and DaDa NaDa

-EBN died in 1998 of a heart attack in Soho, New York and is survived by his wife Sallie Moore Liben and son Max Liben.
+ĒBN died in 1998 of a heart attack in Soho, New York and is survived by his wife Sallie Moore Liben and son Max Liben, CTO and co-founder of aerospace and marine electric motor manufacturing startup H3X.

-In April 2015, OZN announced on Facebook and Twitter that he was making his first record in 25 years inspired by the Charlie Hebdo assassinations, Je Suis Paris!.
-An anthem for the growing, global pro-peace, anti-terror movement, he produced and wrote the track with Gabe Lopez, who works with Belinda Carlisle, supported by Julian Coryell, son of jazz legend Larry Coryell and guitarist for (Alanis Morissette), Chris Golden bass player for hip hop star Exzibit, Gibi Dos Santos Sergio Mendes' long-time Brazilian percussionist, and background vocalists Mindy Jones of Moby and Mark Strom of the boy band Innovate.
+In April 2015, ŌZN announced on Facebook and Twitter that he was making his first record in 25 years inspired by the Charlie Hebdo assassinations, Je Suis Paris!.
+An anthem for the growing, global pro-peace, anti-terror movement, he produced and wrote the track with the late Emmy Award nominee Gabe Lopez, who wrote the score for RuPaul's Drag Race and also produced and wrote three albums with ex Go-Go's singer Belinda Carlisle.
+Guitars by Julian Coryell, son of jazz legend Larry Coryell and guitarist for (Alanis Morissette), Chris Golden, bass player for hip hop star Xzibit, Gibi Dos Santos Sergio Mendes's long-time Brazilian percussionist, background vocalists Mindy Jones of Moby and Mark Strom of the boy band Innovate.

-Released in summer 2016 with remixes by Richard Cutmore, House of Virus and Mntna, the record's U.K. release peaked at #13 on the Music Week Commercial Pop Dance Chart in October 2016, after OZN recorded additional vocals with the lyric "I Am Orlando" in reference to the Orlando, Florida Pulse nightclub anti-gay terror attack, establishing it as an LGBT anthem through the United Kingdom.
+Released in summer 2016 with remixes by Richard Cutmore, who at the time had ten Billboard Dance Chart #1's, House of Virus and Mntna, the record's U.K. release peaked at #13 on the Music Week UK Commercial Pop Dance Chart in October 2016, after ŌZN recorded additional vocals with the lyric "I Am Orlando" in reference to the Orlando, Florida Pulse Nightclub anti-LGBT terror attack, establishing it as an LGBT anthem through the United Kingdom.
 The track was never released to dance clubs in the US.

-His 2017 record "We Can Feel It" reached number 9 on the Music Week Commercial Pop Dance Chart in December 2017 and went to number 15 on the Billboard Dance Club Songs chart in February 2018—his first American release since 1990.
+His 2017 record "We Can Feel It" reached number nine on the Music Week UK Commercial Pop Dance Chart in December 2017 and went to number 15 on the Billboard Dance Club Songs chart in February 2018 — his first American release since 1990.

-In 2023, Paramount TV announced the reboot of Mike Judge's Beavis & Butt-head series and re-licensed "AEIOU Sometimes Y" as a featured music video for its 13-24 year old demographic.
+In 2023, Paramount TV announced the reboot of Mike Judge's Beavis & Butt-head series and re-licensed "AEIOU Sometimes Y" as a featured music video for its 13–24 year old demographic.

-Social media and streaming

-The music videos for both ĒBN-ŌZN's "AEIOU Sometimes Y" and "Bag Lady" stream on scores of YouTube channels with 3.5 million-plus views and 2.5 million-plus views respectively.
-"Bag Lady" starred Tony Award nominee and Emmy Award Winner Imogen Coca in the title role. ĒBN-ŌZN has 700,000-plus Spotify streams on two channels.

-Dada Nada's two most recent releases "Je Suis Paris/I Am Orlando" and "We Can Feel It" 1.2-plus million streams on SoundCloud.com.
-Spotify 100,000-plus streams.